-A domain transfer is when you move a domain name from one registrar to another registrar.
+First, a domain transfer is when you move a domain name from one registrar to another registrar.
 There are a few reasons why you would need to do this.

 How do you transfer a domain name

-The actual process of moving a domain name is quite simple.
 You simply need to unlock the domain name at your current registrar, get the authorization code for the domain name, then go to the registrar where you want to move the domain name too and put in the authorization code and pay the transfer fee.

 Let’s break it down step by step:

 - Make sure your domain name is eligible for transfer in the first place.

 - Log into your new domain name registrar and begin the transfer.